jscharting/jscharting-dist/README.md

 #### Using npm

-See [npm documentation](https://docs.npmjs.com/) for more information.
+See [npm documentation](https://docs.npmjs.com/) to get started with npm.
 ```
 npm install --save jscharting
 ```
-##### npm usage
+##### Working with a local copy of JSCharting

-The JSC package folder ```jscharting/dist/``` includes all the necessary charting JavaScript files and resources such as icons, polyfills, and mapping data files.
+The npm package folder ```jscharting/dist/``` includes all the necessary charting JavaScript files and resources such as icons, polyfills, and mapping data files.
 The chart loads these resources dynamically as needed.
 The content of this folder should be accessible through http, so when building, copy this folder to a destination in the output website.

 If the chart detects a script tag pointing to the main jscharting.js file, it will assume the rest of the resources are located in the same place and will load them from there.